Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data: Grassmann manifold: Definitions

 where $\mathbf{\Theta} = \left(\theta_1, \theta_2, \dots, \theta_p \right)$ is the vector of principal angles.
-This notion of distance, using the arc-length metric, between two subspaces in $\mathcal{G}(2,3)$ is represented in the unit semi-sphere in Fig. \ref{fig:3}.
-Several definitions of distance/metrics on $\mathcal{G}(p,n)$ can be found in the literature (see \cite{ye2014} for detailed information) and are listed in Table \ref{tab:1}.
+This notion of distance, using the arc-length metric, between two subspaces in $\mathcal{G}(2,3)$ is represented on the unit semi-sphere in Fig. \ref{fig:3}.
+Several definitions of distance/metrics on $\mathcal{G}(p,n)$ can be found in the literature (see \cite{ye2016schubert} for detailed information) and are listed in Table \ref{tab:1}.

-When defining a distance, it is often important that the distance be provided in terms of a metric, which formalizes the notation of distance on the manifold, and is defined next.
+When defining a distance, it is often important that the distance be provided in terms of a metric, which formalizes the notion of distance on the Grassmann manifold, defined as follows.

 \begin{definition} A metric on the Grassmann manifold is a function $d:\mathcal{G}(k,n) \times \mathcal{G}(k,n) \to [0, \infty)$ where $[0,\infty )$ is the set of non-negative real numbers and for all $\mathcal{X}_0 = \mathrm{span}\left(\mathbf{\Psi}_0\right), \mathcal{X}_1 = \mathrm{span}\left(\mathbf{\Psi}_1\right),\mathcal{X}_2 = \mathrm{span}\left(\mathbf{\Psi}_2\right) \in \mathcal{G}(k,n)$, the following three conditions are satisfied: \begin{enumerate} \item $d(\mathcal{X}_0,\mathcal{X}_1)=0 \Leftrightarrow \mathcal{X}_0 = \mathcal{X}_1 $ (identity of indiscernibles) \item $d(\mathcal{X}_0,\mathcal{X}_1) = d(\mathcal{X}_1,\mathcal{X}_0)$ (symmetry) \item $d(\mathcal{X}_0,\mathcal{X}_1) \le d(\mathcal{X}_0,\mathcal{X}_2) + d(\mathcal{X}_2,\mathcal{X}_1)$ (triangle inequality) \end{enumerate} \end{definition}